haxtheweb/edtechjoker/sp-23/projects/project-3.md

 - There will be a limit of 12 per project (or 6 pairs if you both want to work on it, though the work is individual)

 ## Requirements regardless of project selection
 - [ ] Small gist style check in weekly answering the following: What did you do?
 What do you need advisement on?
+Link to code repo for specific questions.
 - [ ] Open-WC / Lit based, vercel as a stand alone demo but shown on an example page made
 - [ ] **worked on and submitted individually**
 - [ ] Create a group on Discord for your tag name.
 As I am the "client" for all 5 of these, make sure to ask questions of other people working on the problem 1st, THEN if it's a question of requirements / being lost, ask this question and @ me there.